Behistun Inscription: Later research and activity

-Content of the inscription
+Content

 Lineage

 In the first section of the inscription, Darius the Great declares his ancestry and lineage:

 Territories

 Darius also lists the territories under his rule:

 Conflicts and revolts

 Later in the inscription, Darius provides an eye-witness account of battles he successfully fought over a one-year period to put down rebellions which had resulted from the deaths of Cyrus the Great, and his son Cambyses II:

 Other historical monuments in the Behistun complex

 The site covers an area of 116 hectares.
 Archeological evidence indicates that this region became a human shelter 40,000 years ago.
 There are 18 historical monuments other than the inscription of Darius the Great in the Behistun complex that have been registered in the Iranian national list of historical sites.
 Some of them are: